saunakp123/Robotic_Eyes/README.md

 4. `warp/`
    1. `transform.py`: To order the four points in a rectangle.
    2. `warp.py`: Use edge detection to extract the screen.
+5. `calibration/'
+   1. `main.py`: contains the main calibration routine
+   2. `control.py`: contains functions which mainly interface with the servo
+   3. `mapping.py`: contains functions which are related to generating pixel-servo map
+   4. `perception.py`: contains function used by the camera to detect laser, calibration points, screen warping, etc